 Mother Saint-Joseph held the office of superior again from 1882 to 1888 and from 1891 to 1900.
 Shortly after her election in 1891, at the request of Bishop Vital-Justin Grandin of the diocese of St Albert, three nuns went to help the Oblates of Mary Immaculate among the Cree at Lac d’Oignon (Onion Lake, Sask.).
 Those who had been chosen left for their new mission field on 26 August.
 On the same day another contingent of seven nuns set out for the United States, heading for Southbridge, Mass.
 In agreeing to this foundation, the superior involved the congregation in a new approach to its apostolic calling.
 American parochial schools were neither twinned with a boarding-school nor linked to a public system of education, but were responsible solely to the parish.
 From that time also, the nuns began teaching boys as well as girls.

 The needs of the missionaries who were far from the mother house were of special concern to Mother Saint-Joseph.
-She not only wrote to them, but went in person to encourage them in their difficult task and find out how to improve their living conditions.
+She not only wrote to them, but she also went in person to encourage them in their difficult task and find out how to improve their living conditions.
 In 1892 she went to the Canadian northwest and to the United States.
-She would make two more journeys to visit native peoples, in 1895 and in 1898.
+She would make two more journeys to visit indigenous people, in 1895 and in 1898.

-Mother Saint-Joseph accomplished a great deal, particularly in her last term of office; she devoted herself to completing the work of organization and stabilization that she had always carried on.
+Mother Saint-Joseph accomplished a great deal, particularly in her last term of office; she devoted herself to completing the work of organizing and consolidating the institution, tasks in which she had always been engaged.
 In 1900 the congregation was given new constitutions.
 In addition, since with the growing numbers of sisters there was a shortage of space in the mother house, she had an extension built, in which was to be erected a magnificent structure known as the golden jubilee chapel.
 However, she would not live to see the completion of the new sanctuary or the jubilee celebrations of 1903.
 After leading her community for 27 years, she died on 7 Nov.
 1902.

-A modest and distinguished woman, sure in her judgement, Mother Saint-Joseph is remembered as a nun of remarkable stability, both psychological and moral.
+A modest and distinguished woman, sure in her judgement, Mother Saint-Joseph is remembered as a nun of remarkable psychological and moral balance.
 Generous and persevering, she had applied herself enthusiastically to her teaching duties and had made every effort to broaden her knowledge.
-She was well known for her kindness and could also, when necessary, show an unshakeable strength of will.
+She was well known for her kindness; she could also, when necessary, show an unshakeable strength of will.
 Once she was convinced, after much thought and prayer, that a cause was worth defending or a goal worth achieving, she acted on her convictions gently but firmly.

 In 1900, when Mother Saint-Joseph’s last term of office ended, the congregation had 247 nuns and 28 educational institutions, with four in the Canadian northwest and four in the United States.
 On the solemn occasion of the golden jubilee in 1903, the community acknowledged publicly that it owed its rapid growth and development to the “gentle and firm hand” of Edwige Buisson, who is rightly considered the “mother of the congregation.”